Contractor Management — 7 min

 As an independent contractor, it’s down to you to handle your invoices and payment collection.
 Unfortunately, this means billing each client individually and collecting payment through their preferred payment method — which can be inefficient and time-consuming.

-Some of the most common ways to collect payments include:
+Some of the most common ways to get paid while working in the Philippines include:

 Alternatively, you can use a trusted solution like Remote.
-Our platform is a simple, secure, and reliable way to get paid quickly in Philippine pesos — and with no hidden fees.
-Learn more about how our platform can help.
+Our Freelancer Hub is a simple, secure, and reliable way to get paid quickly in Philippine pesos — and with no hidden fees.
+Sign up for free to start managing your clients, organizing your contracts, and getting paid.

 As an independent contractor, you’re responsible for filing and paying your own taxes.